 During announced periods and during vacations, staff members may inspect your room/suite to assess possible fire and life-safety hazards.
 Damages in your room will also be noted during these inspections.
 Staff do not open drawers or search through personal belongings.
 They will report apparent violations of regulations or statutes to the appropriate office.
 Both you and your roommate(s)/suitemate(s) will be billed for damages, missing furniture, or irregularities encountered in the room/suite if the staff cannot determine who is responsible.

-- Extension cords: damaged, overloaded, routed under carpet, not UL-approved, etc.
+- Electrical cords: use of extension cords without circuit breakers, cords that are damaged, overloaded, routed under carpet, not UL-approved, etc.

-- Refrigerators: greater than 4.4 cubic feet and not Energy Star certified, only one per room permitted, must be plugged directly into wall outlet (not using extension cord or power strip)
+- Refrigerators: less than 4.4 cubic feet, only one per room permitted, must be plugged directly into wall outlet

-- Hazardous cooking and household appliances: microwaves are the only cooking appliances permitted; halogen lamps and space heaters are not permitted
+- Hazardous cooking and household appliances: microwaves are the only cooking appliances permitted; halogen lamps and space heaters are prohibited

-- Flammable liquids: storage of kerosene, fuel, or fuel containers not permitted
+- Flammable liquids: storage of kerosene, fuel, or fuel containers prohibited

 - Self-closing door hinges: may not be removed from student room and hallway doors

-- Excessive combustible materials: excess trash / recyclables; ceilings, smoke detectors, walls or windows covered with drapes / posters; excessive holiday light strings; etc.
+- Excessive combustible materials: excess trash or recyclables; ceilings, smoke detectors, walls or windows covered with drapes or posters; excessive holiday light strings; etc.

-- Lofts: lofts that were not provided by University Housing are not permitted
+- Lofts: lofts that were not provided by University Housing are prohibited

-- Cigarettes, candles, incense: use is not permitted in the residence halls
+- Cigarettes, candles, incense, vaporizers: use is prohibited in the residence halls

 In addition, the following items will be checked for compliance with residence hall policies:

-- Pets: fish are the only permitted pets (fish tank must be 5 gallons or less)
+- Pets: fish are the only permitted pets (fish tank must be five gallons or less)

 - Lounge furnishings: for public use, not individual room/suite use